aws-samples/eks-saas-gitops/README.md

 ### Service Quotas

-**NOTICE**
-Service quotas, also referred to as limits, are the maximum number of service resources or operations for your AWS account.
+>Note: AWS Service quotas, also referred to as limits, are the maximum number of service resources or operations enabled for your AWS account.

 ### Quotas for AWS services in this Guidance